devprime/db-mongo-replica-set/README.md

 Follow the guide:

-1) Modify the etc\hosts file on Windows / Linux / Mac.
+- Modify the etc\hosts file on Windows / Linux / Mac.

-a) In the Windows environment, you'll find a directory similar to "C:\Windows\System32\drivers\etc\hosts".
+- In the Windows environment, you'll find a directory similar to "C:\Windows\System32\drivers\etc\hosts".

-b) Add the following entries to the etc\hosts file.
+- Add the following entries to the etc\hosts file.

 127.0.0.1 mongo1
 127.0.0.1 mongo2
 127.0.0.1 mongo3

-2) Run the Docker Compose in the directory: docker-compose up -d
+- Run the Docker Compose in the directory: docker-compose up -d

-3) To connect using MongoDB Compass:
+- To connect using MongoDB Compass:
-a) Use the connection string
+Use the connection string

 mongodb://mongo1:30001,mongo2:30002,mongo3:30003/?replicaSet=my-replica-set&tls=false